duanyanteng/some-stars/README.md

 *   [zzzgydi/clash-verge](https://github.com/zzzgydi/clash-verge) - A Clash GUI based on tauri.
 Supports Windows, macOS and Linux.

 *   [clash-verge-rev/clash-verge-rev](https://github.com/clash-verge-rev/clash-verge-rev) - A modern GUI client based on Tauri, designed to run in Windows, macOS and Linux for tailored proxy experience

-*   [Innei/Shiro](https://github.com/Innei/Shiro) - 📜 A minimalist personal website embodying the purity of paper and freshness of snow.

 ## miscellaneous